RaviSharma1901/Module-4/Mid Assessment/README.md

 __Getting Started__
 - Prerequisites
-  - Tableau Desktop (version compatible with .twb files)
+  - __Tableau Workbook__: Open summative assignment.twb in Tableau Public to view interactive visualizations.
   - Microsoft Word or compatible document viewer

-Opening the Files
+__Opening the Files__

-Tableau Workbook: Open summative assignment.twb in Tableau Desktop to view interactive visualizations Assessment Document: Open the Word document to review the complete assessment report
+- __Tableau Workbook:__ Open summative assignment.twb in Tableau Desktop to view interactive visualizations
+- __Assessment Document:__ Open the Word document to review the complete assessment report

-Project Structure
+__Project Structure__
-The analysis addresses 30 comprehensive questions covering:
+- The analysis addresses 30 comprehensive questions covering:

-Sales Performance Analysis: Category-wise and temporal sales trends Customer Analytics: Customer behavior and performance metrics Geographic Analysis: Regional sales distribution and patterns Product Performance: Individual product and category analysis Profitability Analysis: Profit margins and financial insights Comparative Analysis: Year-over-year and segment comparisons
+  - Sales Performance Analysis: Category-wise and temporal sales trends

-Assessment Components
+  - Customer Analytics: Customer behavior and performance metrics
+  - Geographic Analysis: Regional sales distribution and patterns
+  - Product Performance: Individual product and category analysis
+  - Profitability Analysis: Profit margins and financial insights
+  - Comparative Analysis: Year-over-year and segment comparisons

+__Assessment Components__
-The assessment likely covers:
+- The assessment likely covers:

-Data exploration and preparation
+  - Data exploration and preparation
-Visualization design principles
+  - Visualization design principles
-Dashboard creation
+  - Dashboard creation
-Interactive elements
+  - Interactive elements
-Data interpretation and insights
+  - Data interpretation and insights
-Documentation and presentation
+  - Documentation and presentation

-Usage
+__Usage__

-Clone or download this repository
+- Clone or download this repository
-Open the Tableau workbook file in Tableau Desktop Review the assessment document for context and analysis Explore the interactive visualizations and dashboards
+- Open the Tableau workbook file in Tableau Desktop
+- Review the assessment document for context and analysis

-Author
-Ravi Sharma

-Course: Module-4 Data Visualization Tools
-Assessment Type: Mid-Course Summative

-Repository Information

-Last Updated: 4 months ago
-Initial Commit: Created folder structure for mid assignment files Repository Purpose: Academic coursework submission

-Notes
+- Explore the interactive visualizations and dashboards

+__Notes__
-Ensure you have the appropriate software installed to view all files The Tableau workbook may require specific data sources to function properly Refer to the Word document for detailed explanations and methodology
+- Ensure you have the appropriate software installed to view all files
+- The Tableau workbook may require specific data sources to function properly

-License
-This repository contains academic coursework and is intended for educational purposes.
+- Refer to the Word document for detailed explanations and methodology